 (2) a sentence imposed outside the statutory limits, or

-(3) an error of fact or law so fundamental as to render the entire proceeding invalid.
+(3) an error of fact or law so fundamental as to invalidate the entire proceeding.

 “Can I use a 2255 Motion instead of an appeal?”

-No. A defendant cannot use a 2255 Motion to circumvent direct appeal, so claims not raised on direct appeal are procedurally defaulted and may not be raised on collateral review unless the defendant shows either (1) good “cause” excusing his procedural default and “actual prejudice” resulting from the error of which he complains, or (2) “actual innocence.”
+No. A defendant cannot use a 2255 Motion to circumvent direct appeal, so claims not raised on direct appeal are procedurally defaulted and may not be raised on collateral review.
+The only exceptions are if the defendant shows either (1) good “cause” excusing his procedural default and “actual prejudice” or (2) “actual innocence.”

-A claim of actual innocence is not in and of itself a constitutional claim, but instead a gateway through which a petitioner must pass to have his otherwise barred constitutional claim considered on the merits with a 2255 Motion.
+A claim of actual innocence is not in and of itself a constitutional claim but a gateway through which a petitioner must pass to have his otherwise barred constitutional claim considered on the merits with a 2255 Motion.

-One of the most noteworthy differences between a direct appeal and a 2255 Motion is that direct appeals are generally decided based on the district court record, including transcripts and pleadings, as it exists as of the time the notice of appeal is filed.
+One of the most noteworthy differences between a direct appeal and a 2255 Motion is that direct appeals are generally decided based on the district court record, including transcripts and pleadings, as it exists when the notice of appeal is filed.
 In contrast, § 2255 motions offer defendants the opportunity to present the court with new evidence.

 Avoiding Procedural Default

 The “actual innocence” exception to the Procedural Default Rule for 2255 Motions does not permit prisoners to raise claims about guidelines calculations in a collateral attack.
-In fact, most guidelines issues cannot be challenged on collateral attack.
+Defendants are precluded from collaterally attacking most guideline issues.
 Relative to sentencing, Section 2255 authorizes post-conviction relief only when (1) the sentence was imposed in violation of the Constitution or laws of the United States, (2) the district court did not have jurisdiction, or (3) the sentence imposed by the district court exceeded the maximum under the statute.
-Absent such a constitutional or jurisdictional error, the only way a sentencing issue can be reviewed under Section 2255 is if there was a fundamental defect that inherently resulted in a complete miscarriage of justice.
+Absent such a constitutional or jurisdictional error, a judge can only review a sentence under Section 2255 if a fundamental defect inherently resulted in a complete miscarriage of justice.
 Generally, attacks on the calculation of a defendant’s advisory guidelines range do not constitute such a fundamental defect unless they involve a constitutional dimension.

-A defendant who meets the 2255 custody requirement is not permitted to challenge aspects of their sentence, which are unrelated to their custody.
+A defendant who meets the 2255 custody requirement is not permitted to challenge aspects of their sentence unrelated to their custody.
 Guideline calculation errors that a lawyer failed to raise on direct appeal cannot be later be raised under 2255.

 The 1996 Antiterrorism and Effective Death Penalty Act imposed a one-year statute of limitations on 2255 Motions.
 The one-year limitation is triggered by the latest of four events: